 How can I treat my neck pain?

-Like all spinal pain, chiropractic care is often the most effective treatment for neck pain.
-Additionally, chiropractic care is more conservative and less invasive than other procedures.
-In conjunction with chiropractic care, physical therapy, massage, exercise, lifestyle modifications, and proper nutrition can be effective in treating and managing neck pain.
+Chiropractic care, physical therapy, massage, exercise, lifestyle modifications, and proper nutrition can be effective in treating and managing neck pain.

-Compassionate Comprehensive Chiropractic Care in SW Washington
+Compassionate Comprehensive Care

 Whether you’ve been in an auto accident, experienced an on-the-job injury, or have issues stemming from a long-term condition, Dr. Ibolit’s experienced staff are committed to you and your recovery.
 Being a full-service facility allows you to get the comprehensive services you need, all in one place.
 We even have staff members who are fluent in Russian and Spanish.
 Your health and recovery are in capable hands at Dr. Ibolit Chiropractic, Physical Therapy & Massage.